bhisaac/5eFP/5eFP-SRD.md

 # Equipment

+## Multi-Use Items

+Certain items in the game can be used multiple times.
+Items with this game feature have the multi-use keyword.
+All multi-use items use the same rules.

+If a multi-use item provides a bonus or effect to a creature, the bonus or effect persists until the beginning of that creature's next turn.

+Multi-use items deplete over time.
+When a multi-use item depletes, rotate it clockwise 90 degrees or otherwise mark the item as depleted.
+If it is already depleted, the item only has one use left.
+Indicate this by turning the item upside down or otherwise marking it as one use left.
+If an item depletes with only one use left, you use the item as usual and then discard it at the end of your turn.

+If the multi-use item is used to make an attack roll, it depletes whenever you roll a critical failure.
+If the multi-use item is not used to make an attack roll, it depletes after each use.

 ## Coin

 5eFP games use Coin (⛁ equals 1 Coin), a single denomination representing wealth, resources, experience, and reputation.
 The name of a Coin may change in some games.
 For example, Coin might be called "gold pieces" in a medieval fantasy setting, while Coin might refer to "credits" in a futuristic sci-fi setting.
 A game's setting handbook describes the name used for Coin.
 Use the following rules for all Coin.